selinaduran/MVP-Project/README.md

-# MVP-Project

-Animal Crossing Memory Match!
+# MVP-Project: Animal Crossing Memory Match!

 This is a MVP (Minimum Viable Product) Project that I completed as a student at Hack Reactor.
 We had a total of 24 hours to create a full-stack application of our choosing.